windmill-labs/windmilldocs/docs/misc/9_guides/airplane/index.md

 The platform contains more than [70 integrations](https://www.windmill.dev/docs/integrations/integrations_on_windmill) created by the community on [WindmillHub](https://hub.windmill.dev/) and approved by the Windmill team.
 It is very easy to [create your own Resource Types](https://www.windmill.dev/docs/core_concepts/resources_and_types#create-a-resource-type) to interact with new external systems.

-Just like Airplane, secret are handled with [Variables](https://www.windmill.dev/docs/core_concepts/variables_and_secrets).
+Just like Airplane, secrets are handled with [Variables](https://www.windmill.dev/docs/core_concepts/variables_and_secrets).
 Variables are dynamic values that have a key associated to them and can be retrieved during the execution of a Script or Flow.
 All Variables (not just secrets) are encrypted with a workspace specific symmetric key to avoid leakage.
 There are two types of Variables in Windmill: [user-defined](https://www.windmill.dev/docs/core_concepts/variables_and_secrets#user-defined-variables) and [contextual](https://www.windmill.dev/docs/core_concepts/variables_and_secrets#contextual-variables).

 Resources can embed variables, for example creating a new [PostgreSQL resource](https://hub.windmill.dev/resource_types/114/postgresql) will create for field password a variable found at the same path.